ziolko/spreadapi/README.md

 does not require any transpilation nor build steps.
 You can edit it directly in Google Apps Script editor.

+### Sponsors

+SpreadAPI is maintained by the author of [Roombelt](https://roombelt.com) - a simple and reliable meeting room display system.

+If you want to support SpreadAPI try [Roombelt](https://roombelt.com) in your company!

 ### License
 MIT